Axeloooo/Axeloooo/README.md

 </p>

 <p align="justify">
 📱 Additionally, I've been involved with TechStart UCalgary as a Software Developer since September 2022.
 During this time, I collaborated with two teams on the development of mobile apps.
 First, I teamed up with Bandist in the role of a Full-Stack Developer, working on a cross-platform application.
-This app is designed for music enthusiasts, keeping them notified about the latest concerts of their favorite artists.
 Then, I moved with Fashion as a Backend/Algorithm Developer, developing a fashion education and consumption application.
-This app enables users to scan their favourite clothes, informing them if the materials are eco-friendly, and also allows them to browse other clothes within this eco-friendly trend.
 </p>

 <h2  align="center">📬 Reach me on</h2>